 There are five approved OSCE test centres, providing a choice of six locations to sit the OSCE: Ulster University (Derry), University of Northampton, Oxford Brookes University (Oxford and Swindon), Northumbria University, and Leeds Teaching Hospitals NHS Trust.
-The Northumbria and Leeds locations will be open by February 2022 and available to book in December 2021.
+The new Northumbria University location is now open for testing and the Leeds location will be open by spring 2022.
+Both new test centres are only taking bookings for the new test of competence.
 Each location offers the OSCE in the different fields of nursing, midwifery and nursing associate.